MarionOchem/MovieReleaseNotifier/README.md

 # MovieReleaseNotifier

-Automating the tracking and notifying of a choosen film release on the Fmovies streaming website.
+Automating the tracking and notifying of a chosen film release on the Fmovies streaming website.

-Web scraping script in pyhton scaning a targeted websits for the release of a particular film.
+Web scraping script in python scanning a targeted website for the release of a particular film.
 When a release occurs, the script automatically sends an email notification.
-This is achieved through a combination of python scripts and shell (.sh) scripts, orchestrated by scheduled cron jobs.
+This is achieved through a combination of python scripts and shell scripts, orchestrated by scheduled cron jobs.
 This project is tailored for execution within a Linux server environment.

+## Use :

+- Provide the details of the target movie and the email account (fmovies_alert.py)
+- Create a virtual environment in the project directory
+- Edit the file paths according to your project directory (fmovies_alert_script.sh)
+- Set up a cronjob

 ## Tools :

-* Python
+- Python
-* requests
+- requests
-* BeautifulSoup
+- BeautifulSoup
-* smtplib
+- smtplib
-* shell
+- shell
-* crontab
+- crontab
-* Google App Password
+- Google App Password